 - Remove from the heat and add the chopped chocolate, and let sit for a few minutes.
 (Exactly how long will depend on how big your chocolate pieces are.
 The smaller the pieces, the more quickly they will melt.
 You want to err on the side of not letting the cream cool down too much so that the ganache is still warm and will pour smoothly.)

-- Whisk together the chocolate and cream until the mixture is smooth and shiny.
+- Whisk the ganache mixture until it is smooth and shiny.
 Add the butter, a couple pieces at a time, whisking well.

 - Pour the ganache into the prepared tart shell.
 Carefully place the tart in the refrigerator to set for at least 2 hours before slicing.
 Scatter the sea salt over the top of the tart when it has set so that it doesn't sink in to the chocolate.